PhilKro/EMSphInx_Studio/README.md

 - **Interactive Map Viewers**: Instantly load and visualize map grids and raw diffraction patterns from binary datasets.
 Features custom Region of Interest (ROI) drawing and live spatial probing of EBSD patterns.
 - **Asynchronous Data Unpacking**: Handles Oxford `.h5oina` files by asynchronously unpacking packed detector arrays into `.up1` files (this is done due to troubles with indexing .h5oina files with EMSphInx, if you find a fix for this please let me know, or make a pull request!).
-- **WSL Job Queuing**: A queue that automatically marshals file paths between Windows and WSL environments, automatically mounts missing network drives, securely manages sudo privileges, and pipes EMSphInx'soutput directly to a live console.
+- **WSL Job Queuing**: A queue that automatically marshals file paths between Windows and WSL environments, automatically mounts missing network drives, and pipes EMSphInx'soutput directly to a live console.
-- **Master Pattern Management**: Instantly fetch, validate, and manage `SHT` Master Patterns directly from the EMsoft GitHub API or load your own local libraries.
+- **Master Pattern Management**: Instantly fetch and manage `SHT` Master Patterns directly from the EMsoft GitHub API or load your own local libraries.

 ---